OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/1 December 2018.md

 ---

 ## Books, Research, and Cultural Commentary

 - Modern music rarely retains such properties.
+- Gregorian chant retains healing tonal qualities and sub-tones similar to those used in ancient civilizations.

 ---

 ## Notable Warnings or Predictions